 245 Wildwood Drive, St. Augustine, Florida 32086

-Moultrie Oaks is made up of 220 homes on 35 acres, and 30 new lots are planned.
+Moultrie Oaks has 220 homes on 35 acres, and up to 30 new lots are planned.
 Pre-owned homes meet Wind Zone construction standards, and many have hurricane shutters, a carport and a screened porch.
-Most properties have three bedrooms with upgraded cabinets, flooring, and appliances.
+Most properties have two to three bedrooms with upgraded cabinets, flooring, and appliances.

-St. Augustine's Flagler Hospital, with 335 beds, is accredited by the Joint Commission and was named as one of America's Top 100 Community Hospitals in 2012.
+Flagler Hospital is accredited by the Joint Commission and was named as one of America's Top 100 Community Hospitals in 2012.

 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 40s, 50s and 60s.
 On average, the area receives 48 inches of rain per year.